 Where the global Petfood Industry does business

-Petfood Forum China 2018 is scheduled for 21 August 2018 at the Kerry Hotel in Shanghai, China.
+Petfood Forum China 2018 took place on 21 August 2018 at the Kerry Hotel in Shanghai, China.
 This year’s exclusive one-day conference will feature important information on market trends and innovations in the rapidly growing Chinese pet food market.
 Internationally recognized pet food industry experts will present their latest research on topics such as growth drivers, gut-brain axis, pet food safety and regulations, ingredients and much more.

 At the end of each session, attendees will have a unique opportunity to ask the expert their own questions, in order to better understand how to apply the research specifically to their own company’s business model.